Loading

 Is it bad to double clutch a synchronized transmission?

-What Is Double Clutching?
+What is Double Clutching?

-Is Double Clutching Harmful to a Synchronized Transmission?
+Is Double Clutching Necessary for Synchronized Transmissions?

 What not to do in dual clutch?